- People with coeliac disease can safely eat many common plants, seeds, grains, cereals and flour, including corn, polenta, potatoes, rice and soya.

 Need to check

-- Barley malt extract (some breakfast cereals containing barley malt extract are suitable)
+- Barley malt extract (some breakfast cereals containing barley malt extract are suitable if they are labelled gluten free)

 - Cassava (manioc)